linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 # If provisioning failed

-We run the devconfig ansible role after we update your ssh configuration, as part of the bring up process.
+We run the devconfig Ansible role after we update your SSH configuration, as part of the bring up process.
 If can happen that this can fail due to connectivity issues.
-In such cases, you can run the ansible role yourself
+In such cases, you can run the Ansible role yourself
 manually:

 ```bash